Skip to main content

 Pittsburgh 96068

-Producing 73dB of sound while operating, the Pittsburgh inflator was the model that we tested for this guide.
-That it’s so quiet is a win, as you’ll be listening to it for a long time: it took two minutes and 18 seconds to complete our tire fill test, making it the slowest tire inflator that we tested for this guide.
+Producing 73dB of sound while operating, the Pittsburgh inflator was the quietest model that we tested for this guide.
+While we love the low volume, you’ll be listening to it for a long time.
+It took two minutes and 18 seconds to complete our tire fill test, making it the slowest tire inflator that we tested for this guide.

 Such a huge discrepancy makes this inflator nearly worthless unless used in conjunction with a tire gauge.